SSC Subcommittee on Pediatric and Neonatal Thrombosis and Hemostasis

 Announcements

-Per the Guidelines and Guidance (G&G) Committee process for guidance manuscripts, draft manuscripts have to go through a public comment period and Committee review and approval before submitting the manuscript to the Journal of Thrombosis and Haemostasis (JTH).
+Per the Guidelines and Guidance (G&G) Committee process for guidance manuscripts, draft manuscripts go through a public comment period and G&G Committee review and approval before submitting the manuscript to the Journal of Thrombosis and Haemostasis (JTH).

-Please click here for a link to the guidance and to submit your comments by Thursday, October 30, 2025.
+Please click here to submit your comments by Thursday, February 19, 2026.

 Dear Colleagues,